Conduct Guidelines and Grievance Procedures for Students

-Repeated or flagrant violations of University rules or regulations contained in this Handbook, the General Bulletin, and other official policy statements and publications of the University or created by any official, campus administrator, committee, commission, or council, acting within the scope of their authority.
+Repeated or flagrant violations of University rules or regulations contained in this Handbook and other official policy statements and publications of the University or created by any official, campus administrator or committee acting within the scope of their authority.

 - Failure to Present Student Identification